Jiří Raška

 Jiří Raška ([ˈjɪr̝iː ˈraʃka]; 4 February 1941 – 20 January 2012) was a Czechoslovakian ski jumper.
-He is regarded as the most famous Czech ski jumper of the 20th century.
+He is regarded as the most famous Czech ski jumper in the 20th century.

 Early life

 He was born in Frenštát pod Radhoštěm in 1941.
 His father died of leukaemia when Jiří Raška was nine years old, leaving his mother to raise four children on her own.
 His interest in winter sports was not surprising.
 His cousin and uncle, both active jumpers, took him as their disciple.
 "We were saying that children in Frenštát are born with skis on their feet," Raška said in the interview for Czech newspaper Lidové noviny.
 Raška was however also active in other sports, like football, cycling and handball.

 Introduction to ski jumping

 As a young jumper he got into coach Zdeněk Remsa's legendary group, the “Remsa Boys”.
 When military service on Šumava threatened Raška’s budding career, Remsa arranged his entrance into the military sports club Dukla Liberec.
 In 1964 he travelled to the Winter Olympic Games in Innsbruck as a substitute.
 There he watched Josef Matouš, who led after the first round and had an opportunity to become the second Czech individual Winter Olympic medalist, but ended up without a medal.
 Four years later, Raška was in a similar situation.